 - Farming forests sustainably,

 - put an end to the loss of biodiversity

 SDG 16: peace, justice and strong institutions

 This includes promoting peaceful and inclusive societies for sustainable development, providing access to justice for all, and building effective, accountable and inclusive institutions at all levels.

 SDG 17: partnerships to achieve the goals

 For example, it encourages public development aid donors to consider targeting at least 0,20 per cent of their gross national income to Least Developed Countries.

 The sub-points of all SDGs in detail can be found for example here.

 The SDGs in practice

-All 193 member states of the United Nations commit themselves to working on the implementation of the 2030 agenda with their 17 sustainable development goals at national, regional and international level by the year 2030.
-In Austria, with the Ministerial Council decision by the 12.
-January 2016 mandated all federal ministries for the coherent implementation of the "Agenda 2030".
+All 193 member states of the United Nations are committed to working towards the implementation of the 2030 Agenda with its 17 sustainable development goals at national, regional and international level by the year 2030.
+In Austria, with the resolution of the Council of Ministers of January 12, 2016, all federal ministries were committed to the coherent implementation of the “Agenda 2030” commissioned.